hgviss/NEU-Projects/ALY_6040_README.md

-# NEU-Projects
+NEU-Projects
-# ALY_6040_PythonProject
+ALY_6040_PythonProject
-# This is the final project from Northeastern ALY 6040 Data Mining Class Spring 2018
-# We are looking at blood samples that have been sent through a mass spec
-# Once we create a single data base (first version) we will look at using ETL and EDA to find insights in the data.
+This is the final project from Northeastern ALY 6040 Data Mining Class Spring 2018 We are looking at blood samples that have been sent through a mass spec Once we create a single data base (first version) we will look at using ETL and EDA to find insights in the data.
-# This is practice for learning python and a learning process.
+This is practice for learning python and a learning process.
-# Working with Python 3 and the Anaconda Navigator / Juypter notebook
+Working with Python 3 and the Anaconda Navigator / Juypter notebook

-# I will look at applying the same code to individual data sheets depending on sample.
+I will look at applying the same code to individual data sheets depending on sample.
-# This will wait until after I had a chance to talk with DR.M.
+This will wait until after I had a chance to talk with DR.M.
 VISSER who will be the subject matter expert guide.

-# H.G.Visser
+H.G.Visser
-# visser.h@husky.neu.edu
+visser.h@husky.neu.edu

+#begin
 import pandas as pd
 import numpy as np